ekspla/tepra-lite-bleak/Readme.md

 Windows (>=8.1) and Linux. **Confirmed to work as it is on Windows 10 and 11**.

-By using [Bleak-Bumble](https://github.com/ekspla/bleak-bumble_dev_host_mode) and [Google-Bumble's](https://github.com/google/bumble) Bluetooth host stack, the code confirmed to work on **Linux** and **also on Windows 7 sp1**.
+By using [Bleak-Bumble](https://github.com/ekspla/bleak-bumble_dev_host_mode) and [Google-Bumble's](https://github.com/google/bumble) Bluetooth host stack, the code was confirmed to work on **Linux** and **also on Windows 7 sp1**.

 ## Install